Hand-Crafted Setup

 Create quickback/quickback.config.ts:

-import { defineConfig } from "@quickback/define";
+import { defineConfig } from "@quickback/compiler";

 export default defineConfig({